ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-The memory of the World Models agent is a discriminative model, that models the conditional probability:
+The memory of the World Models agent is a discriminative model, that models the conditional probability of seeing an environment transition.

 $$ P(z' | z, a) $$

+## Why do we remember?

+For us, memory has many roles.
+Some think that the entire purpose of life is to generate good memories.

+For our World Models agent, the agent remembers past transitions in order to predict future transitions.
+However, the agent does not make use of the predictions of the memory, instead it makes use of an internal representation - the hidden state of an LSTM.

+## What the agent remembers

 The primary role of the memory in the World Models agent is compression of the future into a low dimensional representation $h$.

-This low comression of time $h$ is the hidden state of an LSTM.
+This low compression of time $h$ is the hidden state of an LSTM.

 The LSTM to trained only to predict the next latent vector $z'$, but learns a longer representation of time via hidden state (specifically $h$)